Bundamba

 Health performance in Bundamba is well below average with a range of health conditions having marked impacts on both younger and older age cohorts

 Health data indicates significant health challenges in Bundamba.
-A variety of health conditions affect both younger and older age groups.
-The rate of private health cover is notably low at approximately 47% (around 4,842 people), compared to 49.9% across Greater Brisbane, and the national average of 55.3%.
+A variety of health conditions impact both younger and older age groups.
+Private health cover is low at approximately 47% of the total population (~4,879 people), compared to 49.9% across Greater Brisbane and a national average of 55.3%.

-Mental health issues and asthma are the most prevalent conditions in Bundamba, impacting 11.9% and 10.5% of residents respectively.
-Approximately 60.5% of residents report being completely free from medical ailments, compared to 62.2% across Greater Brisbane.
-As of a certain date, 15.5% (around 1,587 people) of Bundamba's population is aged 65 and over.
-Senior health outcomes present some challenges, generally consistent with the overall population's health profile.
+Mental health issues affect 11.9% of residents, while asthma impacts 10.5%.
+Approximately 60.5% of residents report no medical ailments, compared to 62.2% in Greater Brisbane.
+In Bundamba, 15.5% of residents are aged 65 and over (1,599 people).
+Senior health outcomes present some challenges, broadly aligning with the general population's health profile.

 Frequently Asked Questions - Health